Tag: Photobooker

 With this site, I’ve managed to carve out a unique path for myself — and in the blogosphere.
 Because music media — and generally the media world — is an incredibly homogeneous space, the coverage that you see as a consumer and fan tends to come from a similar perspective.
 If you don’t believe me, look at the editorial staff at your favorite music magazine or website.
 It explains why certain artists, genres and styles are covered over others.
 But it also explains why you see the exact same coverage of the same artists, genres and styles, too.

-Of course, all work — including creative work — is impossible without money.
+I’m looking forward to what year 14 holds for JOVM.
+And hopefully with your support, I can keep this thing going.
+Now, as you know, I’ve said this many times: All work — including creative work — is impossible without money.
 After all, time is money.
 Effort is money.
 Then add all the expenses it takes to actually work.
-This site and my work is impossible without money.
-It’s a fact of life.
-So, as I do every month, I wanted to take the time out to thank the following folks and organizations.
-Without them, the past few years of JOVM would be impossible.
+Unsurprisingly, this site and the work that makes it possible is impossible without money.
+It’s a simple — and often frustrating — fact of life.

 You can also support my following me on the following platforms: